-The English journalist Jancis Robinson (* 1950) holds a degree in mathematics and philosophy from Oxford.
-She began her professional wine career in 1975 as an employee at the wine magazine "Wine and Spirits".
+The English journalist Jancis Robinson (* 1950) holds a university degree in mathematics and philosophy from Oxford.
+She started her professional wine career in 1975 as an employee at the wine magazine "Wine and Spirits".
 In 1984 she was the first female journalist to pass the exam Master of Wine,

-On the Vinitaly In 1996 she won the trophy of "Veronafiere" for her "special skills in popularizing wine culture and viticulture".
-In 1989, she and her husband founded a TV production company that produced, among other things, the ten-part “Jancis Robinson's Wine Course”.
-In 1999, she became the Stonefeather Price awarded for wine journalism.
-Jancis Robinson also writes regularly for the Financial Times and the Wine Magazine Wine Spectator, With the current 2002 edition, Hugh Johnson entrusted her with the editorial responsibility of the "Grand Wine Atlas”.
+On the Vinitaly In 1996 she won the "Veronafiere" trophy for her "special skills in popularizing wine culture and viticulture".
+In 1989 she and her husband founded a TV production company that produced, among other things, the ten-part “Jancis Robinson's Wine Course”.
+In 1999 she became the Stonefeather Price awarded for wine journalism.
+Jancis Robinson also writes regularly for the Financial Times and the wine magazine Wine Spectator, With the current issue in 2002, Hugh Johnson entrusted her with editorial responsibility for the “Great Wine Atlas”.
 In October 2003, Queen Elizabeth II honored Jancis Robinson with the title "Officer of the Order of the British Empire".
 Jancis Robinson lives in London with her husband and three children.
-Her many books have been published glossary used as a source.
+Her many books were published in glossary used as a source.